sudmantlab/loco-pipe/manual/full_global_snp.md

     covariance matrix at each genomic window on each chromosome
 - Customizable arguments:
   - `minmaf`: minimum allele frequency for a SNP to be considered in the local PCA analysis.
-It is defaulted to be 0.05 but can be specified in the config file.
+It is defaulted to be 0.05 but can be modified in the config file.

 #### summarize_pcangsd_for_lostruct_global